project-march/ProjectMarch/doc/development/testing.rst

   colcon test

 The ``build`` step also builds the automated tests, so it is important to run ``build`` when you modify tests.
-This will run all the tests and will fail when tests fail.
+The ``test`` step will run all the tests and will fail when tests fail.
 Colcon also gives the possibility to review the test results and give more information on any failing tests.

 .. code::